srana7/facedetection/README.md

 # facedetection
-it will detect the face. and add two files images and data . in images folder 4 persons photos will be add and each peaple must be 100 photos .
-Inside the data when u run consolated.py file two file will be created labels.p and images.p
+It will detect the face, and add two files images and data .
+In images folder 4 person's photos will be added and each peaple must have 100 photos .
+Inside the data when you run consolidated.py file two files will be created inside data folder i.e labels.p and images.p .